 Chef Auguste Escoffier based his recipe on adding plenty cheese but, like Larousse Gastronomique, it’s a classic recipe where cheese is optional.

-The process is very easy.
-Slice the potatoes and coat them in hot milk and cream, nutmeg and seasoning, throw into a greased baking dish and bake.
-I often make this in advance earlier in the day if making for dinner guests – it takes the stress out of the meal preparation when you can reheat in about 15-20 minutes!
+I often make this in advance earlier in the day if making for dinner guests - it takes the stress out of the meal preparation.
+Just reheat the gratin for about 15-20 minutes in a warm oven.

-However, it’s also great on its own as a light supper and ideal for vegetarians.
-If you do make this as a main dish, then here are just a few ideas to add to the classic dish to take it to the next level.
+However, it's also great on its own as a light supper and ideal for vegetarians.

-Gratin Dauphinois Variations
+Creamy Potato Gratin Variations

 - Why not add a special touch of truffle salt?
 It gives a subtle background of earthy festive luxury;

-The result?
-This has the most wonderful, subtle smoky hint to the potato bake, which is perfect for an Autumnal or Winter dish – just with using a teabag of smoked tea!
+- Smoked tea!
+Perfect with chicken or salmon.
+Add a Lapsang Souchong teabag to the milk as it's heating.
+The result is a most wonderful, subtle smoky hint to the potato gratin, which is perfect for an Autumnal or Winter dish - just with using a teabag of smoked tea!
+I was inspired by the same idea to make a smoked tea beurre blanc sauce.

 Gratin Dauphinois